Former Lady Bear one of 56 to accept invitation from USA Softball

 While enrolled at Northwestern State, Moore was a volunteer assistant softball coach for two seasons before becoming a full-time assistant in 1992.
 After coaching football, baseball and basketball at Amite School Center in his hometown of Liberty, Miss., he left to coach at William Carey, where he started the softball program.

 Moore is married to the former Janice Miller of Campti, La., who also made her mark on the Northwestern State campus.
 She is a former Southland Conference high jump champion and school record holder in the sport.
-The couple has two children: daughter Jacey Lynn and son Ty Stewart.
+The couple have two children: daughter Jacey and son Ty.